'Reagan' movie loved by audiences in theaters, now moving to digital download * WorldNetDaily * by Bob Unruh

 Reagan was in 53 films as an actor before becoming governor of California, then president from 1981-1989.

-He is considered one of the key factors behind the end of the Cold War and the termination of the Soviet Union.
+He is considered one of the key factors behind the end of the Cold War and the disintegration of the Soviet Union.

 Chuck Norris explained, “I cannot say enough great accolades about this new movie, in which Dennis Quaid stars and gives an Oscar-worthy performance as the 40th president.”